 Health services are provided by both public and private clinics and hospitals.
 In the event of an emergency, you can go to any public hospital and receive free medical care.

 Living in Bulgaria, you will have the option to sign up for a Bulgarian VAT number and be part of the Bulgarian Health Insurance Fund.

 Are you tempted to start organising your relocation to Bulgaria’s capital already?
-Who wouldn’t want to spend some time living in a place with so much culture, liveliness, nature, taste, and last but not least growing possibilities for career development as an expat.
-Bulgaria is just the right place for someone looking for a more inexpensive but worth a lot in terms of bliss lifestyle.
+Who wouldn’t want to spend some time living in a place with so much culture, liveliness, nature, taste, and last but not least growing possibilities for career development in your expat life?
+Bulgaria is just the right place for someone looking for a more inexpensive but worth a lot in terms of a bliss lifestyle.
 Sofia is where for less you get more and life is simply good!

 Now that you have discovered from A to Z what it would be to live in Sofia, are you excited to make this move?
 Tell us in the comments if you see yourself living in this inviting and vivid city.

 ESN Bulgaria is part of the Erasmus Student Network in Europe, a non-profit international student organisation.
 Their main focus is on assisting international students and supporting them on their journey of self-development, cultural understanding and awareness.
 They are committed to the idea of Students Helping Students and work towards the creation of a more mobile and flexible education environment through student exchange and “internationalisation at home”.